ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ### Add the clock into the DOM

 Once we start a new game, we will print the clock in the DOM.
-This clock will be updated every second so the user can see how many seconds he has to answer the questions.
+This clock will be updated every second so the user can see how many seconds they have to answer the questions.

 ![Math pic](https://i.imgur.com/XJI7lTT.png)